prashantchikhalkar/PGDAST/README.md

 *About me* :

-My name is *Prashant Cchikhalkar*, I am Software Engineer working for Wind River ( An Intel Company) in Bengaluru, India.
+My name is *Prashant Chikhalkar*, I am Software Engineer working for Wind River ( An Intel Company) in Bengaluru, India.

 I did my engineering in Electronics from Nagpur University, Nagpur, Maharastra.